Revival Thinkers

 James Garrett in The Doulos Principle: Called to be God's Slaves

 Sometimes, the investigation under the guidance of scripture’s illumination results in good news for those ideas, dogmas, and doctrines that we in the Church hold dear.
-However, scripture may shed light on areas in the Church’s body of belief that need tidying up or leaving behind.
+However, Scripture may shed light on areas in the Church’s body of belief that need refinement or revision.

-For example, there are a few churches where the only accepted manifestation of the Holy Spirit’s initial “falling on” or “filling” or “baptising” is speaking in tongues (Hello RF and RCI).
+One of the aims of this website is to challenge the belief that the only accepted manifestation of the Holy Spirit’s initial “falling on” or “filling” or “baptising” is speaking in tongues (Hello RF and RCI).
 “No Tongues?
 No Holy Spirit.
 No Salvation.
-No Exceptions.” is the mantra.
-If you are a Christian who believes that, you will probably think that the Apostle Paul spoke in tongues when he received the Holy Spirit.
+No Exceptions” is the mantra.
+If you are a Christian who believes that, you will be compelled by that belief to claim that the Apostle Paul spoke in tongues when he received the Holy Spirit.
 I’d encourage you to read The Conversion of Paul, in which I make a strong case for a contrary view.

-In The Conversion of Paul article, I demonstrate that churches promoting the “initial evidence” doctrine of tongues miss something vital.
-Based on Paul’s conversion experience, he’d have trouble being called a Christian in those churches – at least until he finally did “speak in tongues” at some time.
+In The Conversion of Paul, I demonstrate that churches promoting the “initial evidence” doctrine of tongues miss something vital.
+Based on Paul’s conversion experience, he’d have trouble being called a Christian in those churches – at least until he finally did “speak in tongues”.
 Yes, Paul did speak in tongues (he says so himself), but we have no idea when that happened.
 Paul never tells us, and the Bible doesn’t say.
 We can say that it didn’t happen when he was “filled with the Holy Spirit” in Damascus, as we have a thorough historical account of what happened.
-There were no “tongues”.
-What needs remembering is that the proof and demonstration of the Spirit’s presence in Paul’s life was far more compelling and convincing than speaking in tongues.
-Paul’s complete and radical change of life was the only demonstration required, which we can take away as a lesson for our own time.
+There were no “tongues” for Paul at the time of his conversion.
+The proof and demonstration of the Spirit’s presence in Paul’s life was far more compelling and convincing than speaking in tongues.
+Paul’s complete and radical change of life was the only demonstration required, a lesson we can apply to our own time.

-We all need to know if what we believe is true (and faithful to scripture).
-Please do not just assume that every church doctrine and the associated underlying theology are always accurately aligned with scripture.
+Getting back to “ecclesia semper reformanda est” (the church is always to be reforming), we all need to know if what we believe is true (and faithful to scripture).
+Please do not assume that every church doctrine and its associated underlying theology are always accurately aligned with Scripture.
 Please don’t just assume that “the way we do things around here” has clear, defensible scriptural backing in every case.

 Time is well spent if it is invested in verifying whether “the truth” handed to you on a platter is true.
-Further, knowing why you believe what you believe and how to defend it will see you well-equipped.
+Furthermore, understanding why you believe what you believe and how to defend it will equip you well.

 The Apostle Paul encouraged the Colossian church to hold and be guided by “the word of truth, the gospel that has come to you”.
 Paul described the Christian message to the Ephesians as “the word of truth, the gospel of your salvation.”